cappyzawa/trim.nvim/README.md

   -- if you want to disable trim on write by default trim_on_write = false,

+  -- if you want to exclude the current line from trimming -- useful when used with auto-save plugins to avoid deleting auto-indentation trim_current_line = false,

   -- highlight trailing spaces
   highlight = true